hyunjimoon/tolzul/🌙amoon()/🌙thesis/proposal(phd_thesis)/🕸️Introduction/🟪🟩🟧🟦(📜🟧_anderson13_model(startup, integration-decisions)).md

 🟧 **V2** A system‑dynamics simulation links integration spending with learning‑curve feedbacks that reshape costs and demand.
 🟥 **V3** Across deterministic and stochastic scenarios, aggressive focus maximises expected NPV, whereas conservative spending best protects against insolvency.
 🟥 **V4** Except when spillovers are large, this robustness suggests founders should specialise early while policymakers balance neglected technologies.

----

-#### How to reuse

-- **Copy‑paste** any block directly into your prompt files (`update(🧬process, 📜product).md` or `update(📜product, 🧬process).md`)—the coloured prefixes act as micro‑tags so the next LLM can instantly recognise module boundaries without extra parsing.

-- Because each sentence already contains all essential context, downstream compression or expansion functions can operate deterministically.

-Feel free to ask if you need a different colour scheme, additional tags, or a CSV/JSON version for programmatic use!